ragavvenkatesan/yann/docs/source/tutorial.rst

 the toolbox.

 If you'd just want to see the codes or run the examples for testing or other such purposes you could follow this tutorial/API.
-I recommend going through the tutorial though.
+I recommend going through the tutorial just in case though.

 .. toctree::
    :maxdepth: 1